Zenitugo/microservice-app-CD/documentation.md

 - Grafana for visualizing metrics gotten with prometheus
 - ELK which stands for ElasticSearch Logstash & Kibana for logging

-To see the process of using Github Actions to automate the creation of EKS and installation of ArgoCD, you can refer to ()

-To see the process of getting ArgoCD started check ()

 ## DEPLOYING SOCK-SHOP APPLICATION ON EKS CLUSTER
 **Deploy sock-shop yml files**
 Argocd can be used to deploy application through the argocd UI or through scripts.